minio/docs/source/administration/bucket-replication.rst

 workers operating on that queue.
 MinIO continuously works to replicate and remove objects from the queue while scanning for new unreplicated objects to add to the queue.

+.. versionchanged:: RELEASE.2022-08-11T04-37-28Z

+   Failed or pending replications requeue automatically when performing a list or any ``GET`` or ``HEAD`` API method.
+   For example, using :mc:`mc stat`, :mc:`mc cat`,  or :mc-cmd:`mc ls` after a remote location comes back online requeues replication.

 MinIO sets the ``X-Amz-Replication-Status`` metadata field according to the replication state of the object: